Israel seeks to extend new Gulf ties to all Middle East, says Lapid | Politics

 Israel seeks to extend new Gulf ties to all Middle East, says Lapid

-"What we need to do is to make sure that what we are going to have on Iran is a good agreement," he said, adding that Israel was discussing the matter with the United States.
-Gulf states have called for a stronger deal of longer duration that also addresses Tehran's missiles program and support for regional proxies.
+Gulf states have called for a stronger deal of longer duration that also addresses Tehran's missiles programme and support for regional proxies that Iran has denied giving.
+During his two-day visit, Lapid inaugurated Israel's temporary embassy in Abu Dhabi and consulate in Dubai.

-The Vienna talks aim to bring Iran and the United States back into full compliance with the pact that placed restrictions on Tehran's nuclear activities in exchange for lifting international sanctions.
-Trump had reimposed harsh U.S. sanctions and Iran responded by violating many restrictions.
-During his two-day visit, Lapid inaugurated Israel's temporary embassy in Abu Dhabi and consulate in Dubai, where he toured his country's pavilion at the Expo 2020 site where the emirate will host the world fair starting October.
+Israel and the UAE said they had begun talks on a free trade agreement in a statement carried on state news agency WAM.
+They have previously signed agreements on tourism, investment and cooperation in fields from energy to technology.
+Lapid told WAM Israel-UAE trade in the ten months since normalisation exceeded $675 million and he expected more deals.

-The Abraham Accords have also been billed by the signatories as an economic boom, and on Wednesday Israel and the UAE said they had started talks on a free trade agreement, according to a joint statement carried on state news agency WAM.
-The UAE and Israel have previously signed agreements for tourism, investment, and cooperation in fields from energy to technology.
-Lapid said he expected more deals to be inked between Israel and the UAE which would demonstrate what happens when countries choose cooperation over conflict.
+The UAE has said the accords, which challenged a decades-old allegiance to the Palestinian issue as a major driver of Arab policy, would ultimately benefit the Palestinians.
+Gaza's Islamist rulers Hamas condemned Lapid's visit, saying it happened while Israeli authorities destroyed a Palestinian-owned shop in East Jerusalem, which Israel captured in a 1967 war and that Palestinians seek for a future state.

-While opening the Dubai consulate, he hailed "the ability to cooperate.
-To find good partners and work together with them.
-To connect intelligence to intelligence, ambition to ambition."
+"Normalisation agreements will encourage the occupation (Israel) to escalate its aggression against our people," Hamas said on Tuesday.
+Israel said the shop had violated zoning laws.
+On Tuesday UAE foreign minister Sheikh Abdullah bin Zayed told Israel's Walla news site: "I believe that sooner or later Israel should resolve the Palestinian problem.
+This not only harms Israel's image, but is also liable to raise doubts as to its future.
+This is a big challenge for you."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)